pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - Pega Platform 8.3.1 or later.

 - Pega Docker images – your deployment requires the use of a custom Docker image to install Pega Platform into a database that is used by your PKS cluster.
 After you build your image, you must make it available in a private Docker registry.
-In order to construct your own image from the base image that Pega provides, you must have:
+To build your own image from the base image that Pega provides, you must have:

   - A DockerHub account to which you will push your final image to a private DockerHub repository.
 The image you build with Pega-provided components cannot be shared in a public DockerHub repository.

   - The Docker application downloaded to your local system, either Linux- or Windows-based.
 Log into your DockerHub account from the Docker application on your local system.

 - Helm 3.0 or later.
 Helm is only required to use the Helm charts and not to use the Kubernetes YAML examples directly.
-For detailed usage, refer to the [Helm documentation portal](https://helm.sh/docs/).
+For more information, see the [Helm documentation portal](https://helm.sh/docs/).

-- Kubectl –the Kubernetes command line tool you must use to connect and to manage your Kubernetes resources.
+- kubectl – the Kubernetes command-line tool that you use to connect to and manage your Kubernetes resources.

 Prepare your resources – 45 minutes
 -----------------------------------